 A lot of best buy financial products, such as credit cards, are often only available if you receive them as targeted direct mailings.
-For example, the longest ever 0% balance transfer card lasting 18 months was a direct mail offer.
 Yet it's only worth keeping this channel open if you're money-savvy and can sort out the wheat from the chaff.

 One final way to get your revenge on junk mailers is to rip up the letter, stuff it in the pre-paid reply envelope and send it back.
 That way, the sender will have to pay to get its junk back.